swade1987/simple-go-service/README.md

 ## 2. CI/CD with Docker

-For more information to be Docker CI/CD tutorial please click [here](docs/docker-workflow.md)
+For more information regarding the Docker CI/CD tutorial please click [here](docs/docker-workflow.md)

 ## 3. CI/CD with Kubernetes